Skip to main content

 Engage with people with lived and living experience of substance use

-Local governments can create healthier and safer communities for everyone by engaging people with lived and living experience of substance use at all stages of planning.
+Communities can create healthier and safer environments for everyone by engaging people with lived and living experience of substance use at all stages of planning.

 Drug user groups are an important resource as they carry practical knowledge and resources to support people who use substances, and work to improve the relationships between people who use substances and their communities.